aptakhin/polar/docs/chat-protocol.md

 - `system`
 Some management commands e.g. switch bot to other version or set some flags for test

+---

 Some types available for bot:
+- `progress`
-- `progress` Shows progress operations
+Shows progress operations

-Message from bots
+- `voicetext`
+Shows recognized text progress from user

 ## Format